 Minister.
-Cursed is he that curseth his father or mother.
-Answer, Amen.
+The wrath of God is upon him that curseth his father or mother.

 Minister.
-Cursed is he that removeth his neighbour's land-mark, Answer, Amen.
+The wrath of God is upon him that removeth his neighbour's land-mark.

 Minister.
-Cursed is he that maketh the blind to go out of his way.
-Answer, Amen.
+The wrath of God is upon him that maketh the blind to go out of his way.

 Minister.
-Cursed is he that perverteth the judgement of the stranger, the fatherless, and widow.
-Answer, Amen.
+The wrath of God is upon him that perverteth the judgement of the stranger, the fatherless, and widow.

 Minister.
-Cursed is he that smitch his neighbour secretly.
+The wrath of God is upon him that smiteth his neighbour secretly.